Theoretical paper

 Enrolment

-The student must enrol at least four months before the deadline for submitting the paper, after contacting one of the lecturers authorised to supervise the theoretical work (see the list below).
+The registration procedure must be completed, and the final version of the paper uploaded onto the Virtual Secretariat (VS).
+The student must enroll at least four months before the deadline of submitting the paper, after contacting one of the authorised lecturers to supervise the theoretical work (see the list below).

 Together with the supervisor, the student will choose the topic and a submission date.
 Once completed, the registration remains valid for the following sessions.